fafbseg.flywire.synapses.get_synapses¶

 x (int | list of int | Neuron/List | NeuronCriteria) – Either a FlyWire segment ID (i.e. root ID), a list thereof or a Neuron/List.
 For neurons, the

-is assumed to be the root ID.
-If you have a neuron (in FlyWire space) but don’t know its ID, usefafbseg.flywire.neuron_to_segments()
+.idis assumed to be the root ID.
+If you have a neuron (in FlyWire space) but don’t know its ID, usefafbseg.flywire.neuron_to_segments()first.pre (bool) – Whether to fetch presynapses for the given neurons.

 post (bool) – Whether to fetch postsynapses for the given neurons.